 Canine hemangiosarcoma is a type of cancer that can manifest as small purple-black spots on your dog’s body.
 This condition can be quite serious, and we recommend seeking out a veterinarian if you see any of these marks on your dog.

 It turns out that the small circle of hairs on your dog’s face is not a mole but is a genetically inherited spot of vibrissae, which are sensitive hairs that your dog uses for getting a clearer picture of its environment and for navigation.
 Without these hairs, your dog might become disoriented and is more accident-prone at night.
 Dark spots on other areas of the body can be tick bites which you should remove immediately, and you should take your dog to the vet immediately if you notice any new spots on your dog that you can’t explain.

-We hope you have enjoyed reading over this guide, and it has answered your question.
-If you feel better about the dark spot on your dog’s face, please share this guide to why German Shepherds have moles on Facebook and Twitter.
+We hope you have enjoyed reading over this guide, and that it has answered the question of why German Shepherds have moles.

 Related German Shepherd Reads:

 - 6 Reasons Why German Shepherds Whine (And How to Stop It!)

 - Why Do German Shepherds Tilt Their Heads?
 (6 Potential Reasons)